How to manage and fix errors with top-level access in Protect and Control

 The information in this article applies to admins on Dropbox Dash.

-Because inherited permissions are controlled by the source app, you can only remove or change them at the parent level in Protect and Control.
-If you attempt to remove inherited permissions from files or subfolders, you’ll receive an error indicating that the permission is inherited and can’t be modified at that level.
+Top-level access follows the access model of each connected app.
+Apps like Google Drive, Dropbox, and Microsoft 365 apply access at the top-level and extends the access to all lower-level items.
+Because the top access levels are controlled by the source app, it can only remove or change them at the top-level in Protect and Control.
+If you try to remove inherited access from files or subfolders, you’ll receive an error indicating that the access is imanaged at a top-level and can’t be modified at that level.

-To update or remove inherited permissions, you must change permissions in the app where they were originally assigned.
+To update or remove access, you must change access-levels in the app where they were originally assigned.

 Connected app Explanation